Join Brigid Mary Prain, Nature Activist and Artist

 people who are willing to put their lives on the line to

-Planet, with more species of flora and fauna in less space than
+The Ecuadorian Amazon has more species of flora and fauna in

 This rainforest is a VITAL filter and generator of fresh air and clean